SinisaVukmirovic/Interview-question-1/README.md

 ##### **3. Section** with drawn numbers
 In this section, the drawn numbers appear.
-If each draw, 12 numbers are drawn.
+In each draw, 12 numbers are drawn.
-Draw begins after the *"Play"* is clicked.
+Draw begins after the *"Play"* button is clicked.
 Drawn numbers appear one by one, 2 seconds appart.
 After the draw is finished, win/lost status of tickets should be displayed in the *tickets section*.